OpenConext/Stepup-Middleware/README.md

 - The API calls are documented in the [middleware API documentation](./docs/MiddlewareManagementAPI.md).
 - The configuration itself is elaborate and is described in detail in the [Middlware configuration](./docs/MiddlewareConfiguration.md).
-- The andible Stepup-Middleware role write scripts in /opt/stepup/  for pushing the configuration to the middleware component
+- The ansible Stepup-Middleware role write scripts in /opt/stepup/  for pushing the configuration to the middleware component

 ## Development Notes